capnarchie/capnarchie/README.md

-# Hi there, I'm Uku Ilves 👋
+# Hello, I'm Uku Ilves 👋

-## Software Engineer · Computer Engineering Graduate
-🌍 Tallinn, Estonia

 ---

 ### 🚀 About Me

-I'm a recent Computer Engineering graduate with practical experience in designing and building end-to-end software from low level firmware to full stack applications.
-I thrive at solving problems that combine interdisciplinary fields like algorithm design, robotics, and/or web development.
-I’m actively seeking new challenges in **software engineering, robotics, aerospace, or embedded systems** where I can help contribute to impactful and real world solutions and grow professionally.
+I'm a recent Computer Engineering graduate from the University of Tartu, passionate about coding, robotics, software engineering, embedded systems.

 ---